-What we liked was its focus on elite athletes and body builders.
-Too often, vegan films shadow incredibly sick people who are hard to relate to, or, seems too feminine.
+What we liked was its focus on elite athletes and the human performance benefits of eating more plant foods.
+Too often, vegan films shadow incredibly sick people who are hard to relate to or seems too feminine.

 No spoilers here, because we recommend that you watch it.
 Here are some of our biggest “aha” moments and controversial points from The Game Changers documentary.

 We are not vegans.
 Actually, we get nervous when our clients tell us they’ve decided to go vegan.
 It’s a challenging diet.

 Still, we loved this documentary because it compels individuals to primarily eat plants while eliminating processed, tainted animal products.

 We believe that quality meat, fish, poultry, eggs, and dairy belong in a healthy diet.
 The issue is that only 3% of Americans are eating animal products that tick all the boxes – grass-fed, hormone-free, no antibiotics, free-range, etc.

 How can we improve the quality of our animal food production without first decreasing the quantity we are eating?

 We can all eat more plants, and the Game Changers film shows us why this is so important.

 If you have already watched the film, let us know and share your thoughts in the comments.

 Documentaries like The Game Changers are not a summary of scientific findings.
 That would be far too boring for any producer to turn a profit.
 The purpose is to compel people to become vegan.
 We that end-goal, bias is to be expected.